textpattern/textpattern.github.io/tags/tag-basics/shortform-vs-longform-usage.md

 The resulting character count of this block of markup, which is functionally identical to the long-form version previously, is    151 characters, and that’s even with the additional use of the wrapping `images` tag.
 All-in-all shorter than the long-form notation, but not by a lot.
 (It’s definitely longer than the static HTML version, but that’s the price for having dynamic functionality.)

 But character count is not the most important consideration with respect to whether one uses short-form or long-form notation.
-Indeed, even some short-form constructions of tag architecture are not much shorter than long-form equivalents.
-As the markup in the long-form block above shows, we had to include the `images` container tag in order to use the `image_info` tag too.
+Indeed, as the markup in the long-form block above shows, some short-form constructions of tag architecture are not much shorter than long-form equivalents, we had to include the `images` container tag in order to use the `image_info` tag too.

 And the character count can change considerably from one block of markup to another depending on what you’re aiming to do.
 We’ve only demonstrated one simple example.
 There are many possible situations where your markup blocks in templates or forms could be longer and more complex, and even include tags for plugins you may have installed.

-More important than character count is your understanding — or that of your client’s, if you’re building a website for them — of the resulting markup, regardless of how markup is written.
-As long as the markup separates content from structure/presentation and you (or the client) understands it, you’re doing well.
+More important than character count is your understanding of the resulting markup — or that of your client’s, if you’re building a website and handing it over to a different administrator — regardless of how markup is written.
+As long as the markup separates content from static constructs and you (or the client) understands it, you’re doing well.

-Long-form notation is generally easier for new Textpattern users to get up to speed with, until they’ve become more familiar with the scope of Textpattern tag functionality.
+In summary, long-form notation is generally easier for new Textpattern users to get up to speed with, until they’ve become more familiar with the scope of Textpattern tag functionality.
 Advanced users of Textpattern generally prefer the short-form notation because it saves character space.
 But it doesn’t matter either way, as long as the markup is constructed correctly in relation to how Textpattern functions.